 Benoni Gauteng, South Africa Travel Guide

-Protect Benoni's natural spaces and information.
+Protect Benoni's outdoor spaces and information.
 Your actions support national conservation efforts.

 Recycling facilities at shopping centers.
 Minimize waste with reusable items.
 South Africa is water-scarce.